5dlabs/cto-parallel-test/docs/.taskmaster/docs/task-6/task.md

 # Task 6: Frontend Components

 ## Overview
-Build a React-based frontend with Material-UI for the e-commerce application, including all major UI components and routing.
+Build a React-based frontend with shadcn/ui for the e-commerce application, including all major UI components and routing.

 ## Context
 **Level 0 task** (no dependencies) - Can run in parallel with backend tasks.
 Creates the user interface independently of backend implementation.

 ## Objectives
-1. Set up React project with Material-UI
+1. Set up React project with shadcn/ui and Tailwind CSS
 2. Implement routing with React Router
 3. Create Header, Footer, and layout components
 4. Build HomePage, ProductList, Cart, Login, and Register pages